microsoft/art/README.md

 ## Developer Guide

-Please see our [developer guide](./developer_guide.mg) to build the project for yourself/
+Please see our [developer guide](./developer_guide.mg) to build the project for yourself.

 # Our Favorite Matches